juninamo/TRAILS/README.md

 - Cell-type specific expression of isoforms are regulated through binding RBPs to long 3’UTR
 - Non-uniform insertion of repetitive elements in isoforms
 - RNA secondary structure contributes to translational efficiency
-- Immune-mediated diseases GWAS variants harbor various kinds of QTL effects, including eQTL, sQTL, 3' untranslated region (3'UTR) alternative polyadenylation (APA) quantitative trait loci (3'aQTLs) (Li et al., 2021), and a novel concept of alternative transcription start site QTL(aTSS-QTL)
+- Immune-mediated diseases GWAS variants harbor various kinds of QTL effects, including eQTL, sQTL, 3'aQTLs, and a novel concept of alternative transcription start site QTL(aTSS-QTL)

 ## How can users utilize Isoform Atlas?
-- User-friendly web app is available (In Prep.)
+- User-friendly web app is available ([In Prep.]())
 - Users can remapping own RNA-seq datasets to Isoform Atlas(isoform_atlas.gtf.gz, GRCh38) and investigate novel pathogenic isoforms

 ## colum of "isoform_info.txt"